The Routh family purchased the current home half section of AFP near Ardrossan (east of Edmonton) from the Adams who homesteaded the land.

 Fall of 2002 to spring 2004 – Chris leaves to obtain a 2-year Diploma in Ag.
 Business at Lake Land College in Vermillion Alberta.

-Summer of 2002 – During the first year of operation, the newly formed grain company, Allam Farms Ltd and central Alberta endured the harshest drought the area had ever experienced.
-However, both companies prevailed.
-Allam Farms needed to salvage over 7,000 acres of crop insurance written off acres from neighbors to put up enough feed.
-Allam Farms did not have crop insurance, and therefore has purchased crop insurance every year since.
+Summer of 2002 – During the first year of operation, the newly formed grain company, Allam Farms Ltd endured the harshest drought the area had ever experienced.
+However, due to the lack of crop insurance on the farm, over 7,000 written off acres were salvaged from neighbours to put up enough feed.
 There were some late nights as canola swaths had to be harvested at night so they would stay frozen and thrash in the combine.